-COVID-19 safety measures can get us back to business
+COVID-19 safety measures can keep us in business

 Keep employees safe and minimize the costs of COVID-19.